 Before the Secure Act became law, IRA owners and retirement plan participants were normally required to begin taking minimum distributions from their plan or IRA by April 1 of the year after they reached the age of 70.5.
 That requirement actually was put in place back in the early 1960s and has not changed as the life expectancy rate has changed.

 The Secure Act, however, now changes that requirement age from 70.5 to 72 years of age.
 Thus, after December 31, 2019, the age upon which someone must begin to take a retirement plan or IRA distributions is now 72.
 Also, certain people who are working past age 72 could defer the minimum distribution even further.

 3. Partial Elimination of “Stretch IRAs”

-Prior to passage of the Secure Act, beneficiaries who received money from an IRA or retirement plan following the death of the retiree were able to “stretch” those beneficiary payments over the length of their own lives, or over the length of time they were expected to live.
-Specifically with regard to IRAs, this process is sometimes called a “stretch IRA.”
+Prior to the passage of the Secure Act, beneficiaries who received money from an IRA or retirement plan following the death of the retiree were able to “stretch” those beneficiary payments over the length of their own lives, or over the length of time, they were expected to live.
+Specifically, with regard to IRAs, this process is sometimes called a “stretch IRA.”

 In sum, if your retirement plan includes a “stretching” strategy, then you need to consult with an estate planning professional, like the estate lawyers in Florida at Doane & Doane.